EricXu20266/taishen/README_EN.md

 [中文](README.md) | English

-**Eric Xu · Vibe Coding** | v1.3.6 | 2026
+**Eric Xu · Vibe Coding** | v1.3.7 | 2026

 ---

 An AI agent desktop client for everyone.
-From Information to Results — turn your materials and ideas directly into deliverable structured output, not just chat.
+Born for DeepSeek — turn your materials and ideas directly into deliverable structured output, not just chat.

+> 📖 For a deep dive into Taishen's design philosophy and technical architecture, read the [Whitepaper](WHITEPAPER_EN.md).

 > ⚠️ Taishen can connect to other LLMs, but only DeepSeek has been fully tested.
 Other models are not guaranteed to work as expected.